TrentoCrowdAI/crowdsourced-datasets/README.md

 | <sub> [Emotion](https://sites.google.com/site/nlpannotations/) </sub> | <sub> This dataset contains individual worker votes that rate the emotion of a given text, based on the followings: anger, disgust, fear, joy, sadness, surprise, valence.
 Furthermore, each rating contains a value from -100 to 100 for each emotion about the text. </sub>                                                                                                                                                                                                                                                                                     |  <sub> 700  </sub> | <sub> 10 </sub> |  <sub> 7000 </sub> | <sub> Yes </sub> | <sub> rating (-100,100) </sub> | <sub> text, available </sub> | <sub> No  </sub>  | <sub> Unavailable </sub> |
 | <sub> [Word Pair Similarity](https://sites.google.com/site/nlpannotations/)  </sub> | <sub> This dataset contains the individual worker votes that assign a numerical similarity score between 0 and 10 to a given text.   </sub>                                                                                                                                                                                                                                                                                                                                                                                                                       |  <sub> 30 </sub> | <sub> 10 </sub> | <sub> 300  </sub> | <sub> Yes  </sub> | <sub> rating (0,10) </sub>  | <sub> text, unavailable </sub>   | <sub> No </sub>  | <sub> Unavailable </sub> |

-**Download**
+## Download

-We provide two python scripts that will help you to download all the datasets, and then transform them to a unique format.
+We provide two python scripts that will help you to download all the datasets, and then transform them to a standard format.
 In order to do that, you should first run the `download_datasets.py`, and then `transform_datasets.py`.
 The required python version is 3.7, and the following modules should be installed on your system: `os, pandas, wget, zipfile, tarfile, re, platform, and shutil`.

 Running the two scripts in given order will create one csv file within each dataset folder.
+These csv files will be in a standard format that includes the following columns, respectively:

+* `workerID`: ID of the crowd worker.
+* `taskID`: ID of the task/question answered.
+* `response`: Response of the corresponding worker on the task identified by `taskID`.
+* `goldLabel`: Gold label of the corresponding task (if available).
+* `taskContent`: Content of the task/question answered by the worker (if available).

-These csv files will be in a unique format that includes the following columns, respectively: `workerID`, `taskID`, `response`, `goldLabel`, `taskContent`.
-Only `Sentiment popularity - AMT` and `Weather Sentiment - AMT` datasets will have an additional column: `timeSpent`.
+Only `Sentiment popularity - AMT` and `Weather Sentiment - AMT` datasets will have an additional column:

+* `timeSpent`: How much time the corresponding worker spent on this task?

 (**You should not modify any of the directory names and/or dataset files you downloaded from this repo, in order to obtain the resultant csv files accurately**)

-**Usage consent**
+## Usage consent

-By using this tool you agree to acknowledge the original datasets and to check their terms and condition.
+By using this tool you agree to acknowledge the original datasets and to check their terms and conditions.
 Some data providers may require authentication, filling forms, etc. We include a link to the original source both in the table above and in the individual repository folders for usefulness.